-29 In part, the reference to "Kantian" here is designed to highlight the role that radical evil plays in this account.
+31 In part, the description "Kantian" is intended to highlight the role that radical evil plays in this account.
 One might develop a response to the problem of moral anthropology simply by shifting focus from individual acts to life as a whole.
 For Kant, however, the urgency of moral anthropology is due to the need to combat radical evil.
-Without this, it is not clear that the sorts of self-cultivation that pose prima facie problems for the dependency thesis would have an important role to play in Kant's ethics.
+Without radical evil, it is not clear that the sorts of self-cultivation that pose prima facie problems for the grounding thesis would have an important role to play in Kant's ethics.